Metal Free Zirconia Crown v/s Porcelain Fused to Metal Crown

-Considering the required minimum thickness of the crowns, a greater amount of tooth structure should be reduced for Porcelain fused to metal crowns (minimum 2mm) whereas minimal tooth reduction is enough for zirconia crowns (0.5mm).
+Considering the required minimum thickness of the crowns, a greater amount of tooth structure should be reduced for Porcelain fused to metal crowns (minimum 2mm) whereas minimal tooth reduction is enough for metal free zirconia crowns (0.5mm).
 That is; porcelain fused metal crown preparation is relatively more when compared to that of porcelain fused to zirconia

 4. Fracture of the crowns

 Zirconia has great strength and does not fracture or chip easily.
 Porcelain fused to metal crowns have porcelain layered on the metal which is brittle and can easily chip off exposing the metal.

 Zirconia is very much similar to ceramic materials.
 It can be stained and provides excellent natural tooth like appearance.
 On the contrary, although porcelain has good esthetic properties, the metal base alters its appearance and therefore compromises the esthetics.

 Around 30% of the population is allergic to few metals.
 Porcelain fused to metal crowns in few patients show allergic reactions in their oral cavity.
 Metal Free Crowns on the other hand are very biocompatible and does not trigger any allergic reactions in the oral cavity.

 The metal in Porcelain fused to metal crown undergoes corrosion over time while zirconia (Metal free crown) does not.

 Advantages of Zirconia crowns over Porcelain Fused to Metal crowns

 Types of Metal free Zirconia crowns

 Monolithic and Layered Zirconia

 The primary goal of monolithic or layered zirconia crowns is to restore the function, form and esthetics without affecting any of the remaining natural teeth.
 With its greater strength and a tooth like color, it can be best used in replacing anterior and posterior teeth.